mctrinity/heart-healthy/heart_healthy_food.md

 **Instructions:**

-1. Salt the cabbage and soak in water for 1-2 hours.
+1. Salt the cabbage with **1/4 cup rock salt** and soak in water for 1-2 hours.
 2. Rinse well and drain.
 3. Mix all ingredients into a paste (you can use a blender for a smoother consistency) and massage into cabbage.
 4. Pack into a jar, press down to remove air pockets, and cover loosely (not airtight) to allow gases to escape.
 Leave at room temp for 2-5 days.